Muhammed-Hagras/HagShop_Shopping_Cart/README.md

-# HagShop_Shopping_Cart

-# Hello
+# HagrasShopping_Shopping_Cart

-This is a simple E-commerce website for electroni devices using MERN
+> This is a simple FullStack E-commerce website for electroni devices using MERN

+### Features

+- In this project , customer can Register and login.
+-browse and view between home page, about and contact.
+-Can add products to cart.
+-In the cart can inc/decrease cart items.
+-can remove products from cart.
+-checkout cart.

+## Tools:

+- ### Vite.

+- ### React - Redux Toolkit.

+- ### Node and Express.
+- ### React-Bootstrap.

+- ### Matreial UI - Styled Components.

+- ### React-moment for dates.

+- ### Strip payemnt - webhooks to create orders to database.
+- ### JavaScript/ES6.

 In the project directory, you can run: